inexorgame-obsolete/entity-system-inactive/README.md

 # Inexor entity-system prototype

-The development of a new and thread-safe entity-system is an essential requirement for the future of Inexor.
-This entity-system will lay the basis on which most of the other systems of the engine will be built on.
+This entity-system will lay the basis on the other systems of the game will be built on.
 For more information take a look at the [wiki](https://github.com/inexorgame/entity-system/wiki).

-## Building
+## Prerequirements

 To build the entity-system one needs: